STONYBROOK CREEK FISH PASSAGE IMPROVEMENT PROJECT NOTICE OF INTENT TO ADOPT A MITIGATED NEGATIVE DECLARATION AND PUBLIC MEETING

 ACRCD is the lead agency under CEQA for the proposed project.
-ACRCD will be accepting comments on the Initial Study and Proposed Mitigated Negative Declaration from Wednesday, July 18th through Friday, August 17th, 2012.
-Written comments may be submitted to: Leslie Koenig, Alameda County Resource Conservation District, 3585 Greenville Road Suite 2, Livermore, CA 94550.
+ACRCD will be accepting comments on the Initial Study and Proposed Mitigated Negative Declaration from Wednesday, February 5th through Friday, March 7th, 2014.
+Written comments may be submitted to: Haley Burgardt, Alameda County Resource Conservation District, 3585 Greenville Road Suite 2, Livermore, CA 94550.

-The VLP Documents, including the Initial Study and Proposed Mitigated Negative Declaration, are available for download below as attachments or in-person at the following locations:
+The Initial Study and Proposed Mitigated Negative Declaration is available for review at the following locations:

 - City of Pleasanton Public Library, 400 Old Bernal Avenue, Pleasanton, CA 94566; (925) 931-3400

 - City of Livermore Public Library, 1188 South Livermore Avenue, Livermore, CA 94550; (925) 373-5500

 - City of Castro Valley Public Library, 3600 Norbridge Avenue, Castro Valley, CA 94546, (510) 667-7900